new StopWatch(autoStartopt)

 # running() → {boolean}

-Returns true when timing is in progress and false when paused or stopped.
+This method returns true when timing is in progress, and false when it is paused or stopped.

 Indicates whether the stopwatch is actively running.